The Compact Arkham Unveiled

 The Compact Arkham Unveiled is a 1995 role-playing game supplement for Call of Cthulhu published by Chaosium.

 Contents

-The Compact Arkham Unveiled is an update of the prior Arkham Unveiled without the adventure scenarios, and provides a gazetteer to the town of Arkham as it was in the 1920s.
+The Compact Arkham Unveiled is an update of the prior Arkham Unveiled without the adventure scenarios, and includes a gazetteer showing the town of Arkham as it appeared in the 1920s.

 Reception

 Steve Faragher reviewed The Compact Arkham Unveiled for Arcane magazine, rating it a 9 out of 10 overall.
 Faragher comments that "If you're just starting up a campaign and you want to centre it around Arkham or have Arkham feature very prominently then this book will reward you hugely for any effort you put into it."